Zelenskky: Russian offensive in eastern Ukraine has begun - NewsBreak

 Kharkiv, Ukraine’s second-largest city, was hit by shelling that killed at least three people, according to Associated Press journalists on the scene.
 One of the dead was a woman who appeared to be going out to collect water in the rain.
 She was found with a water canister and an umbrella by her side.

-Military analysts say Russia was increasing its strikes on weapons factories, railroads and other infrastructure ahead of its assault on the Donbas.
+Military analysts say Russia is increasing its strikes on weapons factories, railroads and other infrastructure ahead of an expected assault on the Donbas, Ukraine’s mostly Russian-speaking industrial heartland in the east.
+The Kremlin has declared the capture of the Donbas its main goal since its attempt to storm Kyiv failed.

 Moscow said its missiles struck more than 20 military targets in eastern and central Ukraine in the past day, including ammunition depots, command headquarters and groups of troops and vehicles.